Scholarly Publications

 “Drummers in Crisis: The Rise of Metronomic Regularity in Popular Music, 1965-2020”

-Paper co-authored with Ralf von Appen presented June 27, 2023, at the International Association for the Study of Popular Music International Conference in Minneapolis, Minnesota; also presented April 14, 2023, at the “On the drums: Métamorphoses de la batterie” conference in Strasbourg, France.
+Paper co-authored with Ralf von Appen presented by invitation at McGill University in Montreal, Québec, Wednesday, September 20, 2023; also presented June 27, 2023, at the International Association for the Study of Popular Music International Conference in Minneapolis, Minnesota, and presented April 14, 2023, at the “On the drums: Métamorphoses de la batterie” conference in Strasbourg, France.

 Paper presented November 11, 2022, at the Society for Music Theory annual meeting in New Orleans.